Each credit card company has its own guidelines for chargebacks. The following is a summary of Amex chargeback policy.

 American Express, by contrast, is both the payment network and the card issuer.
 Except when it is not.
 Once upon a time, American Express issued all its cards, and it still issues the vast majority of them, but nowadays a significant minority are indeed issued by banks, just like with Visa and Mastercard.
 So if your card was issued by Wells Fargo, for example, there will be a number of differences for you compared with a typical Amex card member.
 Your points and benefits will likely go through your bank, as will your disputes.

 U.S. and international cardmembers who were not issued their cards through a bank (again, this is the vast majority of consumers) can turn directly to Amex to raise a chargeback.
 To do so, contact Amex using the American Express chargeback phone number provided to you by the company (in the U.S., 1-800-528-4800), or online via their website or mobile app.

-Like Visa, Mastercard, and other issuing companies, Amex categorizes all payment disputes by type and subtype.
+Like Visa, Mastercard, and other issuing companies, Amex chargeback disputes are categorized by type.
 American Express chargeback codes are made up of a letter followed by two digits.
 Unlike Visa and Mastercard, however, which use four different chargeback categories, Amex uses five.
 Still, there are only two that will apply to most payment disputes you are likely to encounter: fraud and cardmember dispute.

 If you find yourself in a complex American Express payment dispute, contact the professionals at MyChargeBack for a free no-commitment fund recovery consultation.